BillyCelline/monte-carlo/README.md

 # monte carlo

-mostly crude, with a dash of constrained non-linear randomized multi-level stochastic optimization
+mostly crude with a dash of constrained non-linear randomized multi-level stochastic optimization